Loading...

 And the same with foot length as well.

-So these types of variation have infinite number of values, and there's no discrete categories, and therefore we call that type of data continuous variation.
+So these types of variation have infinite number of values and there's no discrete categories and therefore we call that type of data continuous variation.

 And we usually plot continuous variation as either a line graph or a histogram.

-Because the data is broad, there's many different subvariations within it, and so we can lay it out in a numerical form.
+Because the data is broad, there's many different sub variations within it and so we can lay it out in a numerical form.

-So which of these features are examples of continuous variation?
-Is it colour of flower, length of leaf stalk, massive apple, the cat fur pattern, whether they're tabby, plain, or blotched, the length of a cat tail, or fingerprint shapes?
-Which ones do you think are examples of continuous variation?
-I'll give you five seconds to decide.
+Is it color of flower, length of leaf stalk, massive apple, the cat fur pattern, whether they're tabby plain, or blotched, the length of the cattail or fingerprint shapes.

 Okay, so have you decided that continuous variation is exemplified by things like the length of the leaf stalk, the mass of the apple, and the length of the cat's tail?
-Well done if you spotted those three.

 So what you are going to do now is collect as a class data from a feature that has continuous variation.

-So you are either going to collect data on the height of each individual, or you are going to collect data on the mass of a set of apples that you've been given.
+So you are either going to collect data on the height of each individual or you are going to collect data on the mass of a set of apples that you've been given.

 So you are going to record your data in a table, but this time you're going to record each individual in their own row.